fredrik-rose/AdventOfCode2020/README.md

 Complex numbers can be really nice for 2D coordinate systems, especially in cases with simple rotations.

+There may be a math trick that makes the problem easy to solve, like modular inverse, greatest common multiple and the Chinese remainder theorem.

 ### Python

 Create a dict from a list of pairs: